Dean College is committed to helping students and families invest in and benefit from the value of a private college education.

 Federal Pell Grants

-Grants per academic year for exceptionally needy applicants.
-The Pell Grant is funded by the federal government and is determined based on the information provided on the FAFSA and enrollment status.
+The Federal Pell Grant is funded by the federal government and is determined based on the information provided on the FAFSA and enrollment status.

 Federal Direct Student Loan

-Federal Direct Student Loans are long-term, fixed-interest rate federal student loans awarded based on a review of your FAFSA, Satisfactory Academic Progress (SAP), and your enrollment status.
-First-time borrowers must complete a Master Promissory Note (MPN) and an Entrance Counseling session online at https://studentaid.gov
+Federal Direct Student Loans are long-term, fixed-interest rate federal student loans offered based on a review of your FAFSA, Satisfactory Academic Progress (SAP), and your enrollment status.
+First-time borrowers must complete a Master Promissory Note (MPN) and an Entrance Counseling session online at studentaid.gov.

 Repayment of Student Loans begins six months after you graduate, withdraw, or drop below half-time enrollment status (six credits).
-To view current direct loan interest rates, visit https://studentaid.gov/understand-aid/types/loans/subsidized-unsubsidized.
-There are two types of Student Loans:
+Learn more about Federal Direct Loans.

-More information regarding Federal Student Loans can be found at https://studentaid.gov.
-We also recommend all students read the Federal Student Basics to understand the terms and repayment options of their Federal Student Loans.
+We recommend all students read the Federal Student Basics to understand the terms and repayment options of their Federal Student Loans.

 Office of Continuing and Professional Studies Financial Aid Policies